HumbertoGarciaJr/HumbertoGarciaJr/README.md

 ### Hi there 👋

-I'm Humberto Garcia(HTG), a programmer that likes diving deep into standard game and web development tools.
+I'm Humberto Garcia, a programmer that likes diving deep into standard game and web development tools.

  - :video_game: I’m currently working on Infinity Starship, a C# Game Application.
  - :globe_with_meridians: I'm currently learning and improving my web development skills with HTML, CSS, JS.